istaari/Leetcode/DSA_NOTES.md

 > Calculate min distace of current character till target  `Math.min(treeSet.ceiling(i) - i,  i - treeSet.floor(i))`

-**2. Substring and Subsequence Problems** : These involve finding or working with substrings or subsequences, `can be solved using sliding window or DP`.
+**Substring and Subsequence Problems** : These involve finding or working with substrings or subsequences, `can be solved using sliding window or DP`.

-**3. Frequency Analysis** : These problems involve analyzing character frequencies, like Anagrams, Anagrams Groups, character count, etc. `can be solved using Hashmap`.
+**Frequency Analysis** : These problems involve analyzing character frequencies, like Anagrams, Anagrams Groups, character count, etc. `can be solved using Hashmap`.

-**4. Palindrome Problems** : These involve checking or forming palindromes. can be solved using two-pointer technique.
+**Palindrome Problems** : These involve checking or forming palindromes. can be solved using two-pointer technique.

-**5. Two-Pointer/String Traversal Problems** : These involve using two pointers or iterating over the string efficiently.
+**Two-Pointer/String Traversal Problems** : These involve using two pointers or iterating over the string efficiently.

-**6. String Compression and Encoding** : Problems involve compressing or encoding strings.
+**String Compression and Encoding** : Problems involve compressing or encoding strings.

-**7. Greedy/String Optimization** : Problems solved by making optimal local decisions.
+**Greedy/String Optimization** : Problems solved by making optimal local decisions.

-**8. Character Rearrangement** : These involve rearranging characters to meet certain conditions.
+**Character Rearrangement** : These involve rearranging characters to meet certain conditions.

-**9. Nested String Parsing** : Problems involving parsing nested strings or brackets.
+**Nested String Parsing** : Problems involving parsing nested strings or brackets.

-**10 Pattern Matching and Regular Expressions** : These problems often involve checking or generating patterns.
+**Pattern Matching and Regular Expressions** : These problems often involve checking or generating patterns.

 ---